rrbrussell/tree-sinker/README.md

 - [ ] Correctly setup an installer for those files.
 - [ ] Download a squashfs.
   - [ ] Integrity checking of the downloaded squashfs.
      - [ ] Check if we actually need to download the squashfs in the first place.
+This now has a hard dependecy on the integrity checking operation.
 - [ ] Read a configuration file properly.
   - [x] I have a working test for the basic configparser api that I use.
-  - [ ] Check if the file exists and handle errors.
+  - [ ] Check if the file exists
+    - [ ] The support function to do the existance checking has been written and tested but it needs to be integrated into the main executable.
+  - [ ] Correctly handle the appropriate errors.
 - [ ] Tests.
   - [x] ConfigParser